magento/devdocs/guides/v2.1/cloud/project/new-relic.md

   - Services
 ---

-[New Relic Infrastructure](https://newrelic.com/products/infrastructure) automatically connects with your application data and performance analytics to provide dynamic server monitoring and is standard for {{site.data.var.ece}} accounts.
 [New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm) is a software analytics product that helps you analyze and improve application interactions.
-New Relic APM provides the following features to Magento:
+New Relic APM is available to all {{site.data.var.ece}} accounts and provides the following features:

 -  **Focus on specific transactions**—Actively mark and monitor key customer actions in your site, such as adding to the cart, checking out, or processing a payment.
 -  **Database query monitoring**—Locate and monitor database queries affecting performance.
 -  **App Map**—View all application dependencies within your Magento site, extensions, and external services.
 -  **Apdex scores**—Evaluate performance and create alerts that identify issues and notify you when they occur, such as site performance affected by a flash sale or web event.

+For {{site.data.var.ece}} Pro accounts, the Production environment includes the [New Relic Infrastructure (NRI)](https://newrelic.com/products/infrastructure) service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.

 {:.bs-callout .bs-callout-info}
-Your {{site.data.var.ece}} account includes the software for the New Relic service along with a license key.
+Your {{site.data.var.ece}} account includes the software for the New Relic APM service along with a license key.
 You do not need to purchase or install any additional software.
-For Pro accounts, if New Relic is not installed on the Staging and Production environments, submit a [support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to request installation.
+For Pro accounts, if New Relic APM is not installed on the Staging and Production environments or New Relic Infrastructure is not available in the Production environment, submit a [support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to request installation.

 ## New Relic account credentials